openhealthcare/igt/meetings/information.governance.review.md

 ### Spot Checks

-In the last six months we have comlpeted a spot check on all relevant members of staff to assess compliance with our IG Policy.
+In the last six months we have comlpeted a spot check on all relevant members of staff to assess compliance with all aspects of our IG and security Policy.

 This included both existing, and new members of staff.